 - Software is required to enable retry mode and scrambling when Gen3 frequencies are programmed. - Software is required to set GlblLinkTrain[T0Time] to the time required to retrain the DLL and phase recovery mechanism.
-If software does not have the means to determine this, the maximum value of 200us is recommended to ensure link function. - Software is required to clear LSSel when changing frequency with an LDTSTOP# to ensure that the DLLs may begin relocking without waiting for LDTSTOP# skew. - The transmitter frequency must be within +300ppm/-5300ppm of the programmed value at Gen3 frequencies, even in asynchronous clocking mode. - AC-coupled links default to 1.2GHz.
+If software does not have the means to determine this, the maximum value of 200us is recommended to ensure link function. - The transmitter frequency must be within +300ppm/-5300ppm of the programmed value at Gen3 frequencies, even in asynchronous clocking mode. - AC-coupled links default to 1.2GHz.